 Resources for Co-occurring Disorders

 It can be a huge help to educate yourself about substance use and mental health disorders.
-In addition to the Child Mind Institute (childmind.org) and Center on Addiction – Partnership for Drug-Free Kids (drugfree.org), there are many resources available.
+In addition to the Child Mind Institute (childmind.org) and Partnership to End Addiction (drugfree.org), there are many resources available.
 If your child is already engaged in formal treatment, consider asking your child’s treatment team for resources, too.

 The National Institute of Mental Health (NIMH) offers information on disorders as well as clinical trials.

 National Institute of Drug Abuse (NIDA) offers research on the state of the science in the occurrence of substance use disorders with mental illness and physical health conditions.